speech bubbles

 If I completed an Annual Performance Conversation, do I need to complete an Expectation Conversation?

-How is “unsatisfactory performance” defined in the Annual Performance Conversation?
+How is “did not meet expectations” defined in the Annual Performance Conversation?

-Unsatisfactory performance is when an employee does not consistently meet expectations in the performance of essential expectations, job duties, responsibilities, and competencies.
-Some improvement on the employee’s part is required in job skills, ability, and/or performance.
+Did not meet expectations is when an employee consistently does not meet expectations in the performance of essential expectations, job duties, responsibilities, and competencies.
+Substantial improvement on the employee’s part is required in job skills, ability, and/or performance.

 How is “performance meets expectations” defined in the Annual Performance Conversation?